 Day 2: BELGRADE

-After breakfast, meet the guide and take a tour of Belgrade.
+After breakfast, your guide will take a tour of Belgrade.
 The capital is famous for its diverse architectural styles, its history and the magnificent views offered by the largest confluence of Europe between two rivers (Sava and Danube).
-We will visit the Museum of History of Yugoslavia, a commemorative complex dedicated to the life of Josip Broz Tito.
-Latter we will pass by the Crvena Zvezda (Red Star) football stadium, former champion of the European Cup and continue to the Temple of San Sava, a building of impressive architecture, visible from virtually any angle of the city.
-It has become the symbol and patron of Belgrade.
-After a short break in the temple park, we will continue with our tour admiring the panoramic views of the Slavija Square, the Church of St. Mark, the National Parliament of Serbia, the Residence of the President and the Republic Square.
-This is the most central point of the city, which is surrounded by artistic and cultural institutions, such as the National Theater and the National Museum.
+You will visit the Museum of History of Yugoslavia, a commemorative complex dedicated to the life of Josip Broz Tito.
+Latter we will pass by the Temple of San Sava, a building of impressive architecture, visible from virtually any angle of the city.
+We will continue with our tour admiring the panoramic views of the Slavija Square, the Church of St. Mark, the National Parliament of Serbia, the Residence of the President and the Republic Square.
 We will continue our walk on pedestrianised Knez Mihailova Street, where shops and bars abound.
-At the end of the street we will find the Congregational Church, located just opposite the building of the Patriarchate of Serbia.
-You will hear the interesting legend that hides behind the oldest bar in the city.
-To finish the tour we will pass through the Kalemegdan Park and the Belgrade Fortress, construction of great historical and cultural value.
+To finish the tour, we will pass through the Kalemegdan Park and the Belgrade Fortress, construction of great historical and cultural value.
+Night in Belgrade.

-Day 3: BELGRADE – NOVI SAD – SREMSKI KARLOVCI – BELGRADE
+Day 3: BELGRADE – DJERDAP NATIONAL PARK – BELGRADE

 Visit Serbia – a mysterious land in the heart of the Balkans

-Day 6: ZLATIBOR – UVAC – SIROGOJNO – BELGRADE
+Day 6: NIŠ – KRAGULJEVAC – OVČAR BANJA – MOKRA GORA

 Breakfast and transfer to the airport.
 Your tour has come to an end.
 But since there to see here, we hope you’ll visit Serbia again!